 The school will conduct tornado drills, fire drills, and lockdown drills in accordance with state regulations at various times throughout the school year.
 Instructions for fire exits and tornado shelter locations are posted in each classroom and work area.
 Students should remain silent during a safety drill and follow the procedures as outlined by school personnel and the school administration.
-Students are subjected to disciplinary action during safety drills for not adhering to policies and procedures.
+Students are subject to disciplinary action during safety drills for not adhering to policies and procedures or causing disturbances/inducing panic.